exporl/mesd-toolbox/README.md

 See the [LICENSE](LICENSE.md) file for license rights and limitations.
 By downloading and/or installing this software and associated files on your computing system you agree to use the software under the terms and condition as specified in the License agreement.

+If this toolbox has been useful for you, please cite [1,2,3].

 ## Using the EST toolbox

 ### About